nasa/DAVEtools/README/README.txt

 something like what is shown below.
 The working directory contains a model file, +F106_aero.dml+ and the +catalog.xml+ file, and a +schemas+ subdirectory, which is expanded below to show its contents.
-Note that all the files in +schemas+ were extracted from the +mathml2.tgz+ tarball except for +DAVEfunc.dtd+:
+Note that all the files in +schemas/mathml2+ were extracted from the +mathml2.tgz+ tarball:

 .Example working directory structure
 ....